 Even as the above lifestyle factors should be the first line of defense in the treatment of PCOS and fertility and in addressing the leptin, insulin relationships in PCOS, there are herbs that may assist with PCOS.

 Another supplement to curb those hunger pangs in Furoslim.
 It’s an Irvingia Gabonensis (African Mango) seed extract.
 Irvingia Gabonensis is the molecule to improve the sensitivity of leptin, which is the main cause of obesity.
 It not only reverses leptin resistance, but also facilitates the breakdown of body fat by reducing an enzyme (glycerol-3-phosphate dehydrogenase) that enables glucose to be stored as triglyceride in adipocytes.
-Irvingia Gabonensis also increases the insulin-sensitizing hormone adiponectin and inhibits the digestive enzyme amylase that allows ingested carbohydrates to be broken down and absorbed into bloodstream.
+Irvingia Gabonensis also increases the insulin-sensitizing hormone adiponectin and inhibits the digestive enzyme amylase that allows ingested carbohydrates to be broken down and absorbed into the bloodstream and get cured from how satiety hormone leptin is linked to pcos.